FrancesCoronel/personal-website-v3/_posts/2015-01-05-prepare-for-coding-bootcamps.md

 -   Synonyms that come up to describe the ideal student
     -   `warm`, `smart`, `driven`, `compassionate`, `capable`, `friendly`, `dedicated`
--   You don’t have to be expert coder, but a good learner.
+-   You don't have to be expert coder, but a good learner.

 **2. You are a good fit for the program.**

 -   Culture fit is vital in the interview process
     -   They want to make sure everyone gets along (so show your best self).
-    -   You’re fun to hang out
+    -   You're fun to hang out
     -   You do not ring any alarm bells (ergo, not an asshole).
     -   There are \~30 applicants for each student, but it is important to note that qualified applicants typically underestimate